jwdevos/gobgp-mrt-injection-lab/README.md

 ## Lab Setup
-The lab topology according to the containerlab graph looks like this:
+The lab topology according to the Containerlab graph looks like this:
 ![Lab Topology](topology.png)

 Some more info about the setup and nodes used: